Devin Jones: Racing career

 In 2011, Jones ran in the Skip Barber Racing Series.
-In January 2011, he earned a pair of podiums at Homestead-Miami Speedway.
+In January, he earned a pair of podiums at Homestead-Miami Speedway.
 Jones raced in the Skip Barber National Series at three different tracks with a best finish coming at Lime Rock Park.
 In May 2011, Jones tested a USF2000 car for Accelerace Motor Sports.
-He finished out 2011 racing a Late Model Stock in the NASCAR Whelen All-American Series at Hickory Motor Speedway.
-He tied for pole in August and come away with three top 5s and six top 10s in eight starts.
+He finished out the 2011 season racing a Late Model Stock in the NASCAR Whelen All-American Series at Hickory Motor Speedway.
+He scored one pole and had three top 5s and six top 10s in eight starts.

 Jones ran full-time in the UARA-STARS Late Model tour in 2012 where he achieved his first UARA pole qualifying run at Caraway Speedway and finished the year with 28 laps led, two top 5s and eight top 10s.
 He was one of the leading rookies in the series, winning rookie of the race at Anderson Motor Speedway in June.
 Jones would place sixth in the final season standings.

-2013 was a landmark year for Jones as he made his first start in the NASCAR Camping World Truck Series at Martinsville Speedway for the Kroger 250.
+2013 was a landmark year for Jones as he made his first start in the NASCAR Craftsman Truck Series driving a Young's Motorsports truck at Martinsville Speedway for the Kroger 250.
+Jones would qualify 26th and finish in the 24th position.
 He also ran part-time in the UARA-STARS late model stock touring series, recording five top 10s in six starts.

-It was announced that in 2014 Jones would be going back to road racing and competing in the Mazda MX-5 Cup for CJ Wilson Racing with sponsor VeriStor Systems.
+It was announced that in 2014, Jones would be returning his focus to road racing and competing in the Mazda MX-5 Cup for CJ Wilson Racing with sponsor VeriStor Systems.
 Jones would finish the season sixth in points, one of the top rookies, with a best finish of fourth at Road Atlanta during the Petit Le Mans weekend.
+Jones made a start in the NASA Racing Series in November and won in his first start, driving a Miata MX-5.

 Jones would return to the Global MX-5 Cup in 2015 driving a VeriStor Systems sponsored entry.
 With top-5 finishes at NOLA Motorsports Park and Canadian Tire Motorsports Park.
 He would also make his debut in the IMSA Continental Tire SportsCar Challenge.
-Jones would earn a pole position and set a new track record at Canadian Tire Motorsports Park in only his second IMSA start.
+Jones would earn a pole position and set a new track record at Canadian Tire Motorsports Park in only his second IMSA start driving a Mazda MX-5 for ALARA Racing.

 During the 2016 season, Jones ran full-time in the IMSA Continental Tire SportsCar Challenge driving a Porsche Cayman for Bodymotion Racing.
 Jones went on to claim a podium finish at Watkins Glen International, claim rookie of the year and finish the season fifth in the final points standings.

 In 2017, Jones joined the No. 07 of SS-Green Light Racing for his NASCAR Xfinity Series debut at Watkins Glen International.
+He would make the race on qualifying speed and finish in the 26th position.
+Jones also continued to race for Bodymotion Racing in IMSA during the season, driving the #31 Porsche Cayman.